wkshum/ProbabilityTheory/Errata_Measure_Theoretic_Probability.md

 ## Chapter 2

+- p.21, line -8, "... it is poosible to construct algebra that is not a $\sigma$-algebra".

 - p.28 first line.
 The interval on the left hand side of the equation is $(-\infty, b]$.

 - p.31 line 2. "... we can wrte $x$ as $x = y+r_1 \bmod 1$".